Amrsharkas/ApplicantTracker/replit.md

 - July 19, 2025.
 Implemented "Upcoming Interviews" modal system pulling from platojobmatches table (Base ID: app1u4N2W46jD43mP) with Interview date&time and Interview Link fields.
 Modal always visible to users with humorous empty state message when no interviews scheduled.
 Features professional date formatting, smart status badges, Join Interview button opening links in new tabs, and 30-second auto-refresh synchronization
 - July 19, 2025.
 Removed congratulations message from dashboard and replaced with one-time toast notification that appears only when users first complete their interview and reach the dashboard.
 Uses localStorage to prevent showing the same message on subsequent visits, improving user experience by reducing repetitive messaging
 - July 19, 2025.
 Updated Applications modal to use direct "Status" field from "platojobapplications" Airtable table instead of calculating status through cross-table lookups.
 System now reads status directly from Airtable with smart normalization (accepted/approved/hired → accepted, pending/under review → pending, denied/rejected → denied, closed/cancelled → closed) providing more accurate and manageable application status tracking
+- July 21, 2025.
+Fixed critical profile update JSON parsing error caused by incorrect API request format in ComprehensiveProfileModal.
+Updated apiRequest calls to use proper signature with method and body in options object instead of separate parameters, resolving "Unexpected token '<', DOCTYPE..." errors
 ```

 ## User Preferences